slidenerd/Fpam/README.md

 				</li>
 			</ul>
 			</li>
 			<li>For a postId of type MESSAGE_ONLY_LINK, our job is to classify a postId as spam as fast as possible with minimal user input.
-Since the postId has only a LINK_CONTENT and optional elements, the LINK_CONTENT will require manual admin approval but the optional elements such as caption, name or description can be used to indicate if a postId must be classfied as spam or not
+Since the postId has only a LINK_CONTENT and optional elements, the LINK_CONTENT will require manual admin approval but the optional elements such as caption, groupName or description can be used to indicate if a postId must be classfied as spam or not
 			<ul>
 				<li>When the postId contains only OPTIONAL elements, PROCESS OPTIONAL ELEMENTS</li>
 				<li>When the postId contains only LINK_SET, PROCESS LINK SET</li>